• Skip to main content

 • Transfer the cauliflower florets to a large pot alongside the carrots and potatoes.
 Cover with water and bring to a boil.
 Keep simmering for about 15 minutes or until the vegetables are tender.
 Then, drain well.

-• Using a fork or tong, carefully remove about 2 cups of cooked cauliflower from the vegetable mix.
+• OPTIONAL: Using a fork or tong, carefully remove about 2 cups of cooked cauliflower from the vegetable mix.
 Set aside (they will be combined within the sauce later).

 • Transfer the drained cashews and remaining vegetable mix to a blender alongside the nutritional yeast, apple cider vinegar, clove of garlic, salt and milk.
 Blend on high until smooth and uniform.
 Adjust salt to your taste.